Do you want to enable automatic updates for major WordPress updates?

 However, it does not automatically update your website when there is a new major release.
 Luckily, you can easily turn on automatic updates for major releases as well.

-In this article, we’ll show you how to enable automatic updates in WordPress for major versions.
+In this article, we will show you how to enable automatic updates in WordPress for major versions.

 How WordPress Automatic Updates Work

 There is an option to disable automatic updates in WordPress.
-However, we recommend that you keep automatic updates enabled because they usually address crucial security issues and vulnerabilities.
+However, we recommend that you keep automatic updates enabled because they usually address important security issues and vulnerabilities.

 You can also enable auto-updates on a shared hosting provider like Bluehost and SiteGround.
-But first, you’ll just need to make sure that you have a proper backup system in place in case something goes wrong.
+But first, you will just need to make sure that you have a proper backup system in place if something goes wrong.

 With that being said, let’s take a look at how to easily set up automatic updates for major WordPress releases.
 Here’s what we’ll cover in this tutorial: